hyunjunian/Poor-Charlie-s-Almanack/en.md

 What else from the psychology textbook can help our new business?
 Well, there is that powerful “monkey-see, monkey-do” aspect of human nature that psychologists often call social proof.
 Social proof, imitative consumption triggered by mere sight of consumption, will not only help induce trial of our beverage, it will also bolster perceived rewards from consumption.
 We will always take this powerful social proof factor into account as we design advertising and sales promotion and as we forego present profit to enhance present and future consumption.
 More than with most other products, increased selling power will come from each increase in sales.

 We can now see, Glotz, that by combining 1) much Pavlovian conditioning, 2) powerful social proof effects, and 3) a wonderful-tasting, energy-giving, stimulating, and desirably cold beverage that causes much operant conditioning, we are going to get sales that speed up for a long time by reason of the huge mixture of factors we have chosen.
 Therefore, we are going to start something like an autocatalytic reaction in chemistry—precisely the sort of multifactor-triggered lollapalooza effect we need.

-> We are going to start something like an autocatalytic reaction—precisely the sort of multifactor-triggered lollapalooza effect we need.
->

 The logistics and the distribution strategy of our business will be simple.
 There are only two practical ways to sell our beverage: 1) as syrup to fountains and restaurants, and 2) as a complete carbonated water product in containers.
 Wanting lollapalooza results, we will naturally do it both ways.
 And, wanting huge Pavlovian and social proof effects, we will always spend on advertising and sales promotion, per serving, over 40 percent of the fountain price for syrup needed to make the serving.